puppetlabs/puppet-docs/source/pe/3.7/install_basic.markdown

 ### Verifying Your License

 When you purchased Puppet Enterprise, you should have been sent a `license.key` file that lists how many nodes you can deploy.
-For PE to run without logging license warnings, you should copy this file to the puppet master node as `/etc/puppetlabs/license.key`.
+For PE to run without logging license warnings, you should copy this file to the Puppet master node as `/etc/puppetlabs/license.key`.
 If you don't have your license key file, please email <sales@puppetlabs.com> and we'll re-send it.

 Note that you can download and install Puppet Enterprise on up to ten nodes at no charge.
 No license key is needed to run PE on up to ten nodes.